wp-plugins/tabbed-widgets/readme.txt

 *	**0.1**: Initial public release.

 == Upgrade Notice ==

+= 1.1 =
+Added support for WP 3.1 and improved performance.

 = 0.9 =
 Fixes CSS for Twenty Ten and WordPress 3.0 in general.